mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 They will talk to you about the side effects you'll start to experience after your chemotherapy.
 You'll be given printed materials that explain these side effects in detail and you'll be shown what to do if you need to get help while you are in your apartment/hotel.

 ### Monitoring Temperature and Fluid Intake
 From the time you start receiving your chemotherapy, your caregiver must take your temperature every 4 hours while you are away from the Outpatient BMT Clinic and monitor all of the fluids you drink.
-Your caregiver will write this information in the "Temperature and Oral Intake Diary."
+Your caregiver will write this information in the *Temperature and Oral Intake Diary*.
 A sample page from the diary is included at the back of this guide.

 Your NP will give your caregiver a thermometer and will show him or her how to use it.
 Your NP will show both how to use the diary.